The Interpreter's Café

 Picture

 While in Seattle, my husband and I visited Pike's Public Market.
-I was feeling pain in my shoulder, probably from the long flight and heavy bag.
+I was feeling pain in my shoulder.
 We saw an attractive stand and purchased a natural muscle cream that contained arnica and cayenne pepper called "Muscle Rub."
 Back at the hotel, I applied the cream to my shoulders and knew right away it was the best product I had ever used.
 Its scent was soft and pleasant and once on, it had just the right amount of warmth.
 I now use it on my aching knees, too.
 "Muscle Rub" is made by "Moon Valley Organics, Their products are developed by artisan farmers, herbalists, and beekeepers and are manufactured using 100% USDA certified organic ingredients.
 Their array of products is not limited to medicinal balms; they make soaps, lotions, lip balm, and a unique hand lotion bar.
 Click here to visit the "Moon Valley Organics" website.

 Safety Tips for Interpreters Working in